SazumiVicky/sazumi-parser/README.md

 ## CSS Object Model

-View https://bit.ly/3rGpwwE ( The tool has been closed by the author )
+View https://bit.ly/3rGpwwE ( The tool has been closed by the sazumi vicky )

 ## Commands